wilicw/foodmap/README.md

 ## Foodmap
-> 🍜 A map shows the stores and restaurants around TAIVS.
+> 🍜 A map that shows the stores and restaurants around TAIVS.

 ## Project setup